RSGallery2/RSG2_Gallery_Component/README.md

 Mirjam got the version running under J!2.5 and did a great Job supporting user on the forum.
 While starting to upgrade for J!3x she got a baby and does only user maintenance now.
 I finished her task.
 (First rsgallery2 version for J!3.x 16.04.2015)

-Actual (Oct.
-2016) the forum was moved to forum.rsgallery2.org and a new landing page rsgallery.org was created.
+In Oct.
+2016 the forum was moved to forum.rsgallery2.org and a the web page rsgallery.org was created.
+It is planned that from January 2018 on the backend runs completely on ¨new¨ software and is faster.

 ...
 To be continued ;-)

 ## Actual state:
-The components are released for Joomla!
+sThe components are released for Joomla!
 3.x
 The software is regularly evolving and changing.
 We are in a continuous process to improve parts here and there.
 If you have any suggestion please use the forum http://www.forum.rsgallery2.org